Returning To Photography, The Workbook

 We're living in the Society of the Endless Image.
 Photographs everywhere you look.
 Other people's work, other people's lives, other people's images and reels filling your feed every single day.
 The algorithm has become your creative director, and you never hired it.

-I was so sick of it too.
+I was so sick of it, too.
 Sick of the screens and the digital noise.
 Sick of pretending to be something I wasn’t.
-My photography was showing my I’d drifted - from myself, my work and why I picked up the camera in the first place.
+My photography showed that I’d drifted from myself, my work, and why I picked up the camera in the first place.
+But I realised my voice didn’t actually disappear, it just got buried under everyone else’s.
+This workbook was how I found my way back.

 Returning to Photography, The Workbook